Foster Family Appreciation

 See this list of ideas for ways that child welfare agencies, legislators and other community-based organizations can show support for foster parents in their communities.
 Ideas include:

-- Issue a proclamation to recognize foster parents for their many contributions (see sample proclamation)
+- Issue a proclamation to recognize foster parents for their many contribution, see sample proclamation

-- Enlist civic organizations to plan programs to recognize the contribution of foster parents and families.
+- Public agencies and/or civic organizations can host a special event to recognize the contribution of foster families.

 - Send thank you notes to foster families.